daboth/pagan/README.md

 **Current version: 0.11**

-Remember those good old days when your own imagination was a big part of your computer gaming experience?
+Remember those good old days when your own imagination was a big part of the computer gaming experience?
 All the limitations of the hardware forced you to fill the void left by poorly pixelated images by yourself.
-Well, pagan tries to give back some of those nostalgic feelings by providing identicons in an oldschool look that are inspired from retro roleplaying adventure games.
+Well, pagan tries to give back some of those nostalgic feelings by providing **identicons** in an oldschool look that are inspired from retro roleplaying adventure games.

 Each IPv4 address will generate a unique Avatar image.
 The purpose